 Advantages of Taxes

 - Provides incentives to reduce the negative externality such as pollution.
-E.g. cars have become more fuel efficient due to increased petrol tax.
+E.g. cars have become more fuel efficient due to the increased petrol tax.

 - Social efficiency, 1st best solution (where MSC = MSB)